telerik/blazor-docs/knowledge-base/grid-inline-edit-form.md

 ## Description

+My end users need to be able to submit an inline Form from within a Grid row.

+This KB answers the following questions:

-I want to add an inline Telerik Form to the Grid rows when I enter edit mode.
+* How do I show an inline Form when the user enters edit mode in the Grid?
+* How do I embed an editable inline Form inside a Grid row?
+* How do I create a cancelable inline Form inside a Grid row?

 ## Solution